-The Dean of Student’s Office has an online FERPA tutorial, which will acquaint you with those requirements.
+The Registrar’s Office has an online FERPA tutorial, which will acquaint you with those requirements.
 It concludes with a quiz – followed by the correct answers – that enables you to test your understanding of FERPA law.
 To learn more about FERPA and to take the tutorial, go to https://support.plymouth.edu/index.php?/Default/Knowledgebase/Article/View/693/0/how-to-find-employee-ferpa-training

 Probing and Responses

 Just because you have access to University data doesn’t mean that everyone who might ask you for protected information should also have access - even if they work for the University.
 If you are unsure whether someone asking you for data or access to it should have it, ask your supervisor.
 It is part of your responsibility to keep data you have access to secure and confidential.
 That goes doubly so for inquiries from vendors.
 If you are unsure whether particular information is confidential or not, please ask your supervisor.

 Access to the Plymouth State University Network